chriskyfung/AutoFetcher-IG-Stories-to-GDrive/index.md

 6. Click on one of the fetched items and explore its Headers.
 7. Scroll to the **Request Header** section, grab the value of **cookie** as the picture below.

-   {% include picture.html alt="Find Instagram Cookie using Chrome DevTools" source="raw" img="/docs/images/find-your-instagram-cookie-with-devtools.png" width="1007" height="730" class="ml-li" %}
+   {% include picture.html alt="Find Instagram Cookie using Chrome DevTools" source="raw" img="/docs/images/find-your-instagram-cookie-with-devtools.png" width="1007" height="730" %}

 {:start="8"}
 8. Also, copy the values of `x-ig-app-id` and `x-ig-www-claim` at the bottom of the same section.